 Cocaine users feel its effects almost immediately after ingesting.
 It starts by providing the user with a rush of energy by flooding the brain with dopamine.
 Dopamine is a natural chemical messenger in the body that plays a big role in the brain’s ability to feel pleasure.
 Because of this chemical reaction, users often feel as though the drug helps them with productivity or their creative process.
-Regardless of the use of alcohol, users should seek treatment for cocaine addiction as soon as possible.
+Regardless of the use of alcohol, users should break free from cocaine as soon as possible.

 Side-effects of Alcohol

 The typical alcohol user can expect to experience the following effects:

 The body absorbs alcohol relatively quickly and induces the feelings mentioned above as well as euphoria and “numbness.”
 Alcohol is quick to absorb through the membranes of cells in the body and brain, so once it is in the bloodstream it spreads quickly.
 Around 20% of alcohol is absorbed through the stomach.
 Most of the remaining alcohol is absorbed through the small intestine.